bonaparte/bonaparte/themes/napoleon.md

 In addition to Bonaparte, Napoleon was created.

+While Bonaparte provides the structural elements, Napoleon provides the styling necessary to implement editorial tools for Dow Jones.

 Bonaparte was created to help developers in a large international company like Dow Jones to create consistent user experiences.